tkubica12/kubernetes-demo/README.md

 * Persistent Volumes with Azure Files
 * StatefulSet demo with headless Service, PostgreSQL, backup CronJob
 * RBAC with Azure Active Directory
+* Istio 1.0.0 Service Mesh

 # TO DO
 * HPA scaling with metrics from Prometheus such as requests per second
-* Upgrade to latest Istio
 * Upgrade to latest Draft
 * Building custom Charts with Helm
 * Kubernetes federation